San Marcos Growers LogoSan Marcos Growers

 This attractive aloe was grown at the nursery from seed received from Brian Kemble at the Ruth Bancroft garden in May 2007.
 When we received this seed it was thought to be from a cross between Aloe marlothii and Aloe chabaudii.
 As plants grew on and flowered in our stock corral we noted it to be a very attractive plant with broad gray green leaves with many prickly tubercules similar to Aloe marlothii.
 Though lower growing than typical Aloe marlothii, it lacked any characteristics that might indicate it had any Aloe chabaudii parentage.
 We discussed this with Brian Kemble and circulated pictures to others and decided that if in fact we presume that the seed parent was correctly identified as Aloe marlothii, the best guess is that the other pollen parent is more likely Aloe aculeata or perhaps Aloe petricola.
 Given that we don't know the actual parentage of it we have dubbed this very showy plant as Aloe 'Flaming Conundrum' to recognize it for its beautiful yellow and red flame-like flowers and acknowledge the mystery about its parentage.

-This information about Aloe 'Flaming Conundrum' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe 'Flaming Conundrum' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]